thereseohanlon/java-training-revenue/README.md

   - Writing some basic SQL.
   - Creating a front end for our app in Angular that interacts with our API.

-Lets get started...
+Let's get started...

 ---
 ## Day 1

 ### Overview

-Some of the tools we'll be using today include:
+Some tools we'll be using today include:

   - **Git** is used to store and manage our code.
 When we make a change, we want to commit it to Git so that it is saved somewhere safe.
 Others can then pull down our code and run or modify it. **Throughout the course, we will be committing our code to our own private repository**.
-To do this, we will create our own personal repository in [InnserSource][create_an_innersource_account] and then push our skeleton project to it.
+To do this, we will create our own personal repository in [GitHub][create_an_innersource_account] and then push our skeleton project to it.
 At the end of each day, we'll push our code up to this repo.
   - **Intellij** is the IDE we will be using to write and run our code.
 An IDE is our development environment for writing code.
 It's easy to use and contains everything we need to create and deploy Java applications.
   - **Java** is the language we use to write our code.
 It is based around the idea of Objects.
 In our case, a patient that could potentially have a malignant cancer could be a ```Patient``` object who has a name, date of birth and gender, which make up the object.
   - **Postman** is a tool we can use to test our API.
 It allows us to easily send an recieve data.
 We will be using this starting from around Day 2.

-### Pluralsight
+### Training Material

 Watch the below videos before you attempt the first task: